 - Periodically check your credit report for potential inaccuracies and unauthorized activity

 Our free FICO Score Service is the easy way to monitor your credit health.
 You'll also receive tips to help you better understand it, including the factors that affect your score.
-Sign up today in psecu@home ® under the "My Money" tab.
+To sign up, go to the "My Money" section in online banking.